mlenser/mark-05-05-2021/QUESTIONS.md

   - An array of prices to remove (instead of providing a price and size 0).
 This could easily be iterated over by finding values by the price listed and removing them.
 I extract a list and iterate over it in `getNewValues` inside `adjustValues.ts`.
   - An array of values to adjust with a `price` and `size` to update to.
 This could be iterated over to find the items by `price` and adjust the `size`.
   - An array of values to add.
 Because I’m unsure if a value is new or changed I have to search through the values to see if they exist and then add the ones that don’t.
 If this was available, I could simply add these on without searching.
+- It could possibly be smarter to pass the whole chart (top X values) than keep all the data on the frontend.
+Keeping it on the frontend makes it quite heavy for the end user.
+Since the data is pretty minimal, I wonder if this might be better.
+This would require investigation.